 Non-Residential EV Charging.

-For electricity supplied for non-residential EV charging, the owner of the FSE is eligible to generate the credits.
+For electricity supplied for non-residential EV charging, including chargers at multi-family residences that are not limited to serving dedicated or reserved parking spaces, the owner of the FSE is eligible to generate the credits.

 Subsection (A) above notwithstanding, the owner of FSE may elect not to be the credit generator and instead designate another entity to be the credit generator if the two entities agree by written contract that: